 First, preheat the oven to 350 degrees.
 Line two cookie sheets with foil (or be lazy like me and buy disposable foil sheets).
 Then line the bottom of the sheet with parchment paper.
 Put matzah pieces evenly on the cookie sheet, cutting smaller pieces if needed.

-In a saucepan, bring butter and brown sugar to a boil, stirring constantly for about three minutes.
+In a saucepan, bring butter and brown sugar to a boil, stirring constantly while simmering for about three minutes.
+Caramel should be golden brown, and watch it carefully so it doesn’t burn.
 Remove sauce from heat and pour over matzah immediately.
 Put the baking sheets in the oven and reduce heat to 325 degrees F. Bake for 15 minutes.

 Remove from the oven and sprinkle with chocolate chips.
 Let melt for 5 minutes and then spread over the matzah and sprinkle with walnuts or additional toppings.